All Episodes

 A vision control coordinator is a window washer.

-I don't know what an education coordinator is, but anyway, he had that job.
+I don't know what an education coordinator is.

 And he hasn't seriously started looking for new work yet.

-It's the success syndrome, said Douglas T. Hall, a professor at Boston University School of Management.
+It's the success syndrome, said Douglas T. Hall, a professor at Boston University's School of Management.

 You work hard, you do well, it's very satisfying, and that gets you more involved to start working even harder.

-It's a success spiral that people get into and sometimes take some extreme experience to get out of that spiral.
+It's a success spiral that people get into, and sometimes it takes some extreme experience to get out of that spiral.

-Such as being I um yeah, I've been in a success spiral for when did my success spiral begin.
+I've been in a success spiral for when did my success spiral begin?

 And I have been in that success spiral, and the last thing the hell I want to do is get out of it.

-Well, no, you no, you you go to the success spiral, but then when there's interruption in a success spiral, like when you get canned, then that's when you start posting your pictures at the local coffee shop, go out there, take pictures, uh, travel around, visit museums, read national geographic, look pictures of places you'll never visit, either in person or in real life.
+Well, no, no, you go to the success spiral, but then when there's interruption in a success spiral, like when you get canned, then that's when you start posting your pictures at the local coffee shop, go out there, take pictures, travel around, visit museums, read National Geographic, look pictures of places you'll never visit, either in person or in real life.

-Play around with a six-year-old, clean up the puke and the pablum, all these things that you know you don't get to do.
+They tell you the model train, put it up in the basement, play around with a six-year-old, clean up the puke and the pablum, all these things that you don't get to do.

 Experience what daylight looks like, the sun, because you don't get to do that.

-So, anyway, the small business people who hire the newly happy unemployed are gonna be soaked with a 40% tax break.
+So anyway, the small business people who hire the newly happy unemployed are going to be soaked with a 40% tax break.

 Most small businesses file on their personal income tax return.

-This is this is this is disastrous, but don't call it, don't call it a tax increase on the rich.
+This is disastrous, but don't call it a tax increase on the rich.

-Lawmakers, sorry, lawyers hired by Freddie Mack are quietly investigating themselves.
+Lawmakers, sorry, lawyers hired by Freddie Mac are quietly investigating themselves at $2 million lobbying campaign.

-The last time this happened was when the Obama team investigated itself on whether or not they had approached Blogo and offered to pay him something for the Senate seat that Burris now has.
+The last time this happened was when the Obama team investigated itself on whether or not they'd approached Blago and offered to pay him something for the Senate seat that Burris now has.

-No, they're talking about a trial, some sort of problem that they that they've got with uh Burris.
+And then they're talking about a trial, some sort of problem that they've got with Burris.

 You know what?